This post may contain affiliate links. Read our disclosure here.

 7. Take Care of Your Staff

 When you grow large enough to need help, hire people with a goal to keep them.
 Treat them as part of your family.
 Taking care of them doesn’t have to cost a fortune, be mindful of their needs and what keeps them motivated.
 This tip I learned long before owning a business when I was a nurse in the hospital.
 It’s very easy to know when you are considered a dime a dozen and easily replaceable.
 Your staff needs to know that you value their time off more than your own, and that their concerns have merit.
 Why?
 Because the better you treat them the more they will take ownership in their work.
-Your passion will rub off on them and they will be passionate about work with you.
+Your passion will rub off on them and they will be passionate about your business too.

 8. Get a Good Accountant